binder-examples/tensorboard/README.md

 ## How?

 tensorboard launches a webserver on a given port (by default 6006).
-In many environments (like dokerized deployments), the port is not visible in the external network.
+In many environments (like dockerized deployments), the port is not visible in the external network.
 To expose it, we use the jupyter-servery-proxy extension to proxy it to the jupyter server URL (`/proxy/6006/`, mind the [trailing slash](https://github.com/jupyterhub/jupyter-server-proxy/issues/41`)!)